Home Bakery Certificates, Licenses and Insurance

 Applying for Home Bakery Certificate and License

-- If you are not South African: Use Google to find your city’s main Municipal Office.
+- Use Google to find your city’s main Municipal Office.
 Phone them and ask to speak to someone in the Environmental Health and Safety Department.
 Explain the nature of your business and ask them what licenses and certificates you will need to apply for.

 - Decide which day you want to go to your municipal offices.
 Be sure to double check their office hours – in South Africa they are only open for like 5 hours a day!
 Take your Identification Document along and a black pen.